driveclean/driveclean-ipfs/README.md

 However, government-led initiatives are not getting us to net zero by 2050.

-DriveClean is offering the world an alternative, bottom-up path to carbon neutrality by develop a market-driven, decentralized incentive structures to reward pro-environmental behaviors.
+DriveClean is offering the world an alternative, bottom-up path to carbon neutrality by develop market-driven, decentralized incentive structures to reward pro-environmental behaviors.

 ## How does DriveClean use IPFS?